NovaHorizonsDev/HGroups/README.md

 About:

-Each Instance can hold up to a maximum of what their Class names entail of any Object combinatoions:
+Each Instance can hold up to a maximum of what their Class names entail of any Object combinations:

 Pair- 2 <br />
 Triad- 3<br />